conneroisu/cpre281-finalproj/README.md

 # cpre281-finalproj

 This is the final project for CPRE281 taught at Iowa State University.

 The project is a simple processor that can execute a subset of the MIPS instruction set.

-The processor is implemented in HDLVerilog and tested using a testbench.
+The processor is implemented in VerilogHDL, tested using a test-bench, and tested on an FPGA board.

 Name: **Conner Ohnesorge**